bathrobe/val/README.md

-# Valentine 🌹
+# Val 🌹

 A narrative-aware AI Twitter agent.
-Powers @ValVonNeumann.
 By @joetforhire on Twitter.

 ## Overview

-Valentine is a Twitter bot framework that allows you to create AI-powered Twitter personas.
-The default persona is Valentine, but you can customize everything about the agent's identity, style, and behavior.
+Val is a Twitter bot framework that allows you to create AI-powered Twitter personas.
+The default persona is @ValVonNeumann, but you can customize everything about the agent's identity, style, and behavior.

 ## Todo